forem/forem/docs/getting-started/start-app.md

 Rails web server), `webpacker` (the server managing JavaScript) and `sidekiq` (the server managing the asynchronous queue).

-If, for example, you want to inspect the Sidekiq logs, proceed by opening a separate terminal window and typing:
+If, for example, you want to inspect just the Sidekiq logs, you can open a separate terminal window to look at those logs specifically:

 ```shell
 overmind c sidekiq